 Coders should go through the data more than once, as codes may change or new ones arise as the data is organised.
-For further reading on coding, see The Coding Manual for Qualitative Researchers (Saldaña, 2013)
+For further reading on coding, see The Coding Manual for Qualitative Researchers (Saldaña, 201310).

-Following the coding stage, the codes can be gathered together to form overall themes - for examples, codes "collaboration", "communication" and "confidence" may be grouped together as one theme related to "interpersonal skills", while "engineering skills", "scientific content knowledge", "digital skills" and "mathematical reasoning" may be grouped together to demonstrate a theme around "STEM disciplinary knowledge and skills".
+Following the coding stage, the codes can be gathered together to form overall themes - for example, codes "collaboration", "communication" and "confidence" may be grouped together as one theme related to "interpersonal skills", while "engineering skills", "scientific content knowledge", "digital skills" and "mathematical reasoning" may be grouped together to demonstrate a theme around "STEM disciplinary knowledge and skills".

-As cautioned by Braun and Clarke (2020) it is important to remember that generating codes and themes is not enough to analyse qualitative data, and that the key step in thematic analysis is for the researcher to infer meaning from the themes that they have generated from the dataset.
-It is also important to remember that themes do not "emerge" from the dataset - they are generated by the researcher, and influenced by the researchers' own positionality - two different researchers may generate different themes from the same data.
-Again, inputs and perspectives from multiple evaluators/researchers can be useful in order to reach a somewhat objective agreement on the meaning and relevance of qualitative data to the evaluation in question.
+As cautioned by Braun and Clarke (2020)11 it is important to remember that generating codes and themes is not enough to analyse qualitative data. he key step in thematic analysis is the one in which the researcher infer meaning from the themes that they have generated from the dataset.
+It is also important to remember that themes do not "emerge" from the dataset - they are generated by the researcher, and influenced by the researchers' own knowledge, and experiences - two different researchers may generate different themes from the same data.
+Again, inputs and perspectives from multiple evaluators/researchers can be useful in mitigating biases and reaching a reliable and actionable agreement on the meaning and relevance of the results.

-2.3 Open Science Hub Evaluation - Case Study
+6.2.3 Open Science Hub Evaluation - Case Study

-The OSHub project provided a means to develop, test and implement evaluation techniques for open schooling practices.
-As a project with nine consortium partners distributed across Europe, OSHub represented a unique opportunity to create methods that are easily adaptable to different contexts without losing meaning or impact.
-Below, the local contexts of each OSHub are outlined and the evaluation approach used to measure a number of project outcomes, both locally and at the consortium level, is described.
+The OSHub project provided the means to develop, test and implement evaluation techniques for open schooling practices.
+As a project with nine consortium partners across Europe, OSHub represented a unique opportunity to create methods that may be easily adapted in different contexts without losing meaning or impact.
+Below, the local contexts of each OSHub are outlined and the evaluation approach used to measure a number of project outcomes, both locally and at the consortium level, are described.